KVFD-TV: History

-KQTV had one very large General Electric black & white image orthicon TV Camera.
+KQTV had one very large General Electric black and white image orthicon TV camera.
 There were no zoom lenses, which meant the camera was "trucked" in and out for close ups or wide shots.
 It had a hydraulic pedestal and moved up or down by pressing on foot pedals.
 There was a smaller 2nd camera available which was rarely used.
-The "news" department was a small desk off of the control room and consisted of two Teletype machines that ran non-stop.
-Remote stories were shot on 8mm film with no live sound and were edited together on film-cutting film loops.
+The "news" department was a small desk off of the control room and consisted of two teletype machines that ran non-stop.
+Remote stories were shot on 8-mm film with no live sound and were edited together on film-cutting film loops.
 The transmitter occupied the entire back of the building.